 “Without a doubt we start with the great outdoors,” says Dennison, a horseman and fisherman.
 “If you decide to bring a little wine on an outdoor adventure, by golly, Redwood Creek is the wine of choice.”

-Natalie MacLean, editor of http://www.nataliemaclean.com, a wine Web site, tends to be skeptical of marketing campaigns, but she understands a winery’s need to stand out on crowded shelves.
+Natalie MacLean, editor of one of the largest wine review sites at www.nataliemaclean.com, tends to be skeptical of marketing campaigns, but she understands a winery’s need to stand out on crowded shelves.

 Wines aimed at women, with labels such as “Mad Housewife,” came out some years ago and MacLean isn’t surprised to see guy wines follow.
 “We all shop based on the label – fluffy squirrel, castle in the middle distance – it’s whatever works,” she says.